-Fredette played for the Brigham Young University (BYU) Cougars from 2007-11 and was one of college basketball’s main attractions.
+Fredette was one of college basketball’s main attractions during his four years at BYU from 2007-11.
 He propelled the Cougar offense with jumpers from the parking lot, unorthodox finishes off of either foot, and a seeming command to will the ball into the hoop.
-Simply put, he was a pure scorer.
+He was akin to Steph Curry; a pure scorer made for ESPN highlights.

 Jimmer’s star shined bright in Provo, Utah.
-But, it dimmed as he climbed to the next level.
-One of the most prolific scorers in college basketball history struggled to find his footing in the NBA.
+However, it dimmed as he climbed to the next level.
+As one of the most prolific scorers in college basketball history, he struggled to find his footing in the NBA.

 Jimmer Fredette College Highlights

 Fredette came into his own as an upperclassman.
 As a junior, he scored 49 points against Arizona and 45 points against TCU in the Mountain West Conference Tournament.
-He averaged 22.1 points per game on 14.4 field goals, shooting 45.8% from the field.
+He averaged 22.1 points per game on 14.4 field goal attempts, shooting 45.8 percent from the field.
 Jimmer’s play led the Cougars to the 2010 NCAA Tournament.
-They defeated Florida 99-92 in double overtime behind 37 points from Jimmer.
-They lost to Kansas State 82-74 in the second round.
+They defeated Florida 99-92 in double overtime behind 37 points from Jimmer, but lost to Kansas State 82-74 in the second round.

-Jimmer won the 2011 Naismith Award as national player of the year and earned All-America honors.
+Jimmer was named the Consensus National Player of the Year and earned All-America honors.